apostrophecms/vite/README.md

 import SomeMixin from '@/modules/my-module/apos/mixins/SomeMixin.js';
 ```

+> Warning: You gain access to `public` builds from within the `apos` build, and vice versa, when using the `@/` alias.
+You should use it with caution, because it might lead to situations where imports are not resolved correctly.
+This would happen if the imported file (or its deep imports) contains `Modules/` aliased imports.
+In other hand `@/` is more developer friendly, allows auto-completion and is more intuitive and readable.
+Be sure to include mostly sources from your current build and ensure no imported sources contain `Modules/` aliased imports when cross-importing from another build.

 ## Configuring Your Code Editor

 Every editor, that understands the `jsconfig.json` or `tsconfig.json` file, can be configured to understand the `@/` alias provided by this module.
 Here is an example of a `jsconfig.json` file that you can place in your project root: